Kolmogorov complexity and the Recursion Theorem: Complex sets

-The next result shows that the notions of complex and autocomplex sets can be characterized in terms of the degrees of DNR functions; in the case of complex sets, one could more precisely say in terms of the degrees of recursively bounded DNR functions as every set can tt-compute only functions which are recursively bounded.
+The next result shows that the notions of complex and autocomplex sets can be characterized in terms of the degrees of DNR functions.
+In the case of complex sets, one can recast this notion in terms of the degrees of recursively bounded DNR functions. because a complex set can tt-compute only functions which are recursively bounded.
 There are Turing degrees which contain DNR functions but no recursively bounded functions \cite{AKLS}, hence some Turing degrees consist of autocomplex sets without containing any complex set.